Natzalia/Giveaway-bot/README.md

 ## Credits
 This source code is created by Natalia, and If using this code, please make sure to credit me!
+Handler was created by [reconlx](https://github.com/reconlx), make sure to check out their work!

 ## Requirements
 To use this open source, you will need: